Your Local & Professional Local Trade Partners Team

 Rich Creyer CTB, Senior Broker, Member Care Manager

 Rich has a Bachelor of Arts in Economics from Lehigh University, in addition he has post-graduate work at New York University (Employee Benefits and Human Resources), University of Iowa (Geology/Geography), and the University of Arkansas (Marketing, Business Law and Management).
 Rich has 37 Years of Business experience including CEO of the Employee Benefits Resources Center, Inc. Sales experience with IBM, Digital Media, and AIG.
 Rich also has extensive experience in the construction industry.

 He is a Certified Trade Broker (CTB), the highest accreditation within the barter industry.
 Rich lives in Fayetteville and attends Christian Life Cathedral and is a member of the Springdale Rotary Club.
 Rich loves to work out, read, ride motorcycles and work on home improvement projects.
 Rich is an Economist and a student of Trade Exchanges and is eager to help you grow your business profitably as a member of Local Trade Partners.

-Rolf Wilkin CTB, Founder and Executive Director
+Rolf Wilkin CTB, Founder and CEO

 Rolf is a local Entrepreneur and Businessman who founded Local Trade Partners in 2009 when he was unable to find a local, professional Trade Exchange to join.